Chapter 1 - Selection

 “Ha.
-Ha,” Becky replied as she rolled her eyes and shook her head.
+Ha,” Becky replied as she rolled her eyes.

 Doug liked the way her hair bounced when she was excited.
 He had forgotten to shield his telepathic meanderings, and Becky read every thought his unguarded brain transmitted.

-Looking him up and down with an odd glimmer in her eyes, Becky sent a telepathic stiletto, “I didn’t realize you were into pony tails, Colonel Jenson.”
+Looking him up and down with an odd glimmer, Becky sent a telepathic stiletto, “I didn’t realize you were into pony tails, Colonel Jenson.”

 Clamping down on his thoughts, Doug replied, “Pony tails?”